CanarysPlayground/ghcap-github-actions/labs/creatingfirstaction.md

    ![new-repo](../images/create-repo-new.png)

-1. In 'Create a new repository' page, in the "Repository name" box, type 'github-actions-lab'.
+1. In `Create a new repository` page, in the "Repository name" box, type `github-actions-lab`.

 1. In the **Description** box, type a short description.
 For example, type "This repository is for practising the GitHub actions."